We take cash, debit, Mastercard, and Visa.

 No outside food or drink is permitted.

 Yes.
-Please book ahead and there is a $100 fee due the day you come to the farm.
+This is available on Wednesdays, Thursdays or Fridays during operating hours.
+Please book ahead and there is a $100/hr fee due the day you come to the farm.

 Unfortunately, the weather dictates our ripening schedule.
 Some days we pick up to 3 different varieties.
 Feel free to call the day off to check on a certain variety but know that all of our varieties grown are chosen because of their flavour and quality.